 Mandatory Travel Insurance:

 Geared toward fitness-conscious adventurers, the goal is to offer this once per voyage.
-Your expert mountaineering guide will work with the Expedition Leader to select the ideal location for a full-day mountaineering adventure, which can last up to five hours.
-In order to participate in this challenging option, you are required to complete a fitness waiver.
+Your expert mountaineering guide will work with the expedition leader to select the ideal location for a full-day mountaineering adventure, which can last up to five hours.
+To participate in this challenging option, you are required to complete a fitness waiver.

 Included in cruise rate and weather dependent.
 Taken in small groups in good weather conditions.
 Prior experience not required.
 Please contact ExpeditionTrips for additional details.

-Airfare; transfer package; arrival transfer in Buenos Aires from airport to hotel on Day 1; passport and visa expenses; government arrival and departure taxes; any meals ashore; adventure option supplements (except snowshoeing); alcoholic and non-alcoholic beverages except those mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, massage and other personal charges; phone and internet charges; fuel surcharge may apply.
+Airfare; mandatory transfer package; arrival transfer in Buenos Aires from airport to hotel on Day 1; passport and visa expenses; government arrival and departure taxes; any meals ashore; adventure option supplements (except snowshoeing); mandatory waterproof pants for Zodiac cruising; alcoholic and non-alcoholic beverages except those mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, massage and other personal charges; phone and Internet charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; fuel surcharge may apply.